 \section{Related work}

 We discuss work on the sub-tasks in our problem statement (part segmentation, motion prediction, interior completion), and the broader 3D articulated object generation problem.

-\mypara{Part segmentation.} There is a rich body of work on part segmentation.
-Here, we focus specifically on work that tackles rigidly openable part segmentation, a specific version of the problem that has been less studied. \citet{mao2022multiscan} benchmarked part segmentation for furniture objects observed in various articulation states in real-world scenes.
-Other work has adapted low-shot transfer from 2D backbones for 3D point cloud part segmentation~\cite{Liu2022PartSLIPLP, Zhou2023PartSLIPEL} or focused on open-vocabulary manipulable object segmentation~\cite{lemke2024spotcompose}.
-Closely related to our work are two methods that leverage image segmentation for openable part detection: \opd~\cite{jiang2022opd} and \opdmulti~\cite{sun2023opdmulti}.
-Both of these prior works segment openable parts and predict their motion parameters.
-However, neither is focused on producing 3D objects.
+\mypara{Part segmentation.} We focus on \textit{openable} part segmentation which is less studied. \citet{mao2022multiscan} benchmarked part segmentation for objects in real-world scenes.
+Other work adapted low-shot transfer from 2D backbones for 3D point cloud part segmentation~\cite{Liu2022PartSLIPLP, Zhou2023PartSLIPEL} or focused on open-vocabulary manipulable object segmentation~\cite{lemke2024spotcompose}.
+Closely related to our work are two methods for openable part detection in images: \opd~\cite{jiang2022opd} and \opdmulti~\cite{sun2023opdmulti}.
+Both segment openable parts and predict motion parameters, but neither is focused on producing 3D objects.

-\mypara{Motion prediction.} Along with advances in deep learning architectures for point cloud data, part motion prediction has been addressed for single~\cite{wang2019shape2motion,yan2019rpm} or multiple state point clouds~\cite{yi2019deep,huang2021multibodysync}.
+\mypara{Motion prediction.} Part motion prediction has been addressed for single~\cite{wang2019shape2motion,yan2019rpm} or multiple state point clouds~\cite{yi2019deep,huang2021multibodysync}.
 Early work trained separate models for each object category and part structure class~\cite{li2020category}.
 More recent work has shifted to a category-agnostic regime by focusing on general openable part detection and motion prediction~\cite{jiang2022opd,sun2023opdmulti}, and a wider set of articulated parts~\cite{geng2023gapartnet}.
-Other work focuses on mobility prediction from videos, reconstructing a single part that is observed to be moving by fitting a 3D plane~\cite{qian2022understanding}.
-Our work, incorporates methods from this literature to tackle the motion prediction sub-problem and to benchmark its impact on our \ourtask task.
+Other work focuses on mobility prediction from videos, reconstructing a single part that is observed to be moving by fitting a 3D plane~\cite{qian2022understanding}. \gammamotion~\cite{yu2024gamma} is a recent approach that repurposes the \pointgroup segmentation model to also output motion parameters.
+Our work incorporates methods from this literature to tackle the motion prediction sub-problem and to benchmark its impact on our \ourtask task.